 went with this bare metal scheme that (with the addition of a white top) lasted

 until 1958.
-Wayne painted this one too - thanks!
-Requires the PAA
+Wayne Tudor painted this one - thanks!
+Texture Fix.
+Requires the FS2004

-C-54 into the later white top colors of United.
+the later white top colors of United.
 Thanks!
-Requires
+Texture Fix.
+Requires the FS2004

 FS2004 PSA DC-4.
 Dave McQueen has painted Jens' DC-4 to represent